 The style of your roofline can add a lot of character to your home.
-A traditional, but currently trending roofline is a gable roof.
-This roof has two areas pitched at the same angle, and several types of gable roofing are popular right now like front gables, Dutch gables, single gable, and cross gables.
+A traditional but trending roofline is a gable roof.
+This roof has two areas pitched at the same angle, and several types of gable roofing are popular right now like front gables, Dutch gables, single gable and cross gables.
 Any of these gable styles would add drama and visual interest to your roofline and to the overall exterior of your home.
 If you’re building a new home or adding an addition to your current one, consider playing with your roof design with any of these gable options.

 High Roof Pitches

 Additionally, consider the type of roof pitch you’d like for your home.
 The trend in the last several years is significantly higher roof pitches than in the past.
 These higher roof pitches add to the height and overall grand feeling that a larger, taller roof can give a home.
 However, high roof pitches come with higher price tags, as more materials are needed to create these higher pitches.
 Also, new home construction uses higher roof pitches almost exclusively, so it looks like this trend is here to stay.